-Our work in Sri Lanka focuses on working with key government stakeholders, service providers and other concerned entities to improve protection and solutions for refugees.
-We are working with host and refugee communities to better protect everyone affected by forced displacement, advocate for refugees’ access to rights including education, and increase understanding of refugee protection.
+Our work in Sri Lanka focuses on working with key government stakeholders, service providers and other concerned entities to improve protection and solutions for refugees and asylum seekers.
+We are working with host and refugee communities to better advocate for refugees and asylum-seekers rights, including education and access to work.

 For information about our work in Sri Lanka: